 All the training that connected baby offers is designed to nurture a better understanding of the science of connection.
 We are all born looking for relationships and love.

-Following the success of the 2017 Resilience Tour, connected baby is offering three follow-up ACEs workshops.
-They will all be led by Dr. Suzanne Zeedyk, drawing on her expertise in attachment, trauma and connection.
+Following the success of the 2017 Scottish Resilience Tour, connected baby is offering three follow-up ACEs workshops.
+They will be led by Dr. Suzanne Zeedyk, drawing on her expertise in attachment, trauma and connection.

 Anyone is welcome to attend our workshops.
 They have a welcome, relaxed feel, and will draw on lots of discussion amongst participants.
 We limit attendance to 25, in order to facilitate that discussion.
 These workshops will suit both those who are new to the study of trauma and those who have already developed confidence in the topic.
 It doesn’t matter to us whether you come from personal or professional interest.
 What we value is your curiosity!